-Notes: Listed above are representative values where one global clock input drives one vertical clock line in each accessible column, and where all accessible IOB and CLB flip-flops are clocked by the global clock net.

-Output timing is measured at 1.4 V with 35 pF external capacitive load for LVTTL.
-For other I/O standards and different loads, see Table 14 and Table 15.
+- Listed above are representative values where one global clock input drives one vertical clock line in each accessible column, and where all accessible IOB and CLB flip-flops are clocked by the global clock net. - Output timing is measured at 1.4 V with 35 pF external capacitive load for LVTTL.
+The 35 pF load does not apply to the Min values.
+For other I/O standards and different loads, see Table 1 and Table 2.